|

 It’s never too late to teach your dog new rules or a new trick.

-No matter your dog’s age, the most critical aspect of training is patience, consistency, and positivity (oh, and a bag of your puppy’s favorite treats, of course).
+No matter your dog’s age, the most critical aspects of training are patience, consistency, and positivity (and, of course, a bag of your puppy’s favorite treats).

 Avoid making puppy training mistakes